shreyash0502/bank-statement-analyzer/README.md

 # Welcome to Bank Statement Analyzer - Made by _Shreyash Vaish_
 > Analyze your bank statements received through Gmail!

+### What is this app for?
+The app can access the user's Gmail account, read the emails containing bank statements, analyze those bank statements, and extract the transactions present in that particular bank statement.

 ### Step-by-step guide to run this application:

 1. Start by cloning the repo in your system using CMD: